Skip to main content

 When You Need to File a Crash Report

-Under Section 605 of the New York State Vehicle and Traffic Law, if you are driving in New York State and are involved in a crash you must file a Report of Motor Vehicle Accident (PDF) (MV-104) if any of the following occurred:
+Under Section 605 of the New York State Vehicle and Traffic Law, if you are driving in New York State and are involved in a crash you must file a report of your motor vehicle crash if any of the following occurred:

-If you do not file a crash report, DMV may suspend your driving privileges until the report is on file.
+If you do not file a crash report, DMV may suspend your driving privilege until the report is on file.

 If a Person is Injured or Killed